 - Cromolyn sodium – This nasal spray blocks chemicals that cause allergy symptoms, like histamine and leukotrienes.

-Many people also benefit from immunotherapy.
+Many people benefit from immunotherapy.
 This can come in the form of allergy shots or sublingual immunotherapy (SLIT).

 With allergy shots, your doctor gives you injections of allergens in an increasing dose over time.
 You gradually become less sensitive to that allergen.